Béthanie (Hong Kong)

-Béthanie is a historic building complex located in Pok Fu Lam, in Southern District, Hong Kong built in 1875 as a sanatorium by the Paris Foreign Missions Society (Missions Étrangères de Paris).
+Béthanie is a historic building complex located in Pok Fu Lam, in Southern District, Hong Kong built in 1875 as a sanatorium by the Paris Foreign Missions Society.

 Béthanie and the nearby Dairy Farm cowsheds were allocated in 2003 to the Hong Kong Academy for Performing Arts.
 After a series of renovations, the complex reopened in 2006 and is now used by the Academy's School of Film and Television.
 In addition to educational facilities, it includes two performance venues, an exhibition hall, a chapel and a museum.
 It was declared a monument in 2013.

 Location

 Béthanie is located at No. 139, Pok Fu Lam Road, on Hong Kong Island.
 Situated between the pine trees, with the seaview of the coast, Béthanie's geographical site provided an ideal restorative place for the French priests to recover from tropical diseases at that time.

 Today, the Chinese Cuisine Training Institute (CCTI) is located adjacent to Béthanie.
 Drivers can reach Béthanie by following signs leading to the CCTI.